Fetal Development: Week by Week

 - The sense of smell is now present.

-- Tear production now begins.
+- Tear production may begin.

 - Additional fat deposits continue to decrease wrinkles.